Skip to main content

 of data delivery via the same satellite to the same UE, the satellite

-(along with the RAN) will have to rotate one round until the RAN can
+(along with the RAN) will have to rotate one or more rounds until the

 At the first glance, someone might wonder that, even if the rotation